The Ohio State University Wexner Medical Center Emergency Medicine PGY2 Specialty Residency

 Purpose Statement: Pharmacists completing this residency will be competent and confident specialty practice pharmacist, providing direct and indirect patient care to Emergency Medicine patients as part of a multidisciplinary team.
 In addition, the resident will master the ability to perform research and process improvement projects and educate other pharmacists, health care professionals, and students.
 Pharmacists completing the residency will be trained as clinical specialists able to excel in the Emergency Department environment and as adjunctive faculty members.

-Our residents spend at least seven months in the OSUWMC Main ED, and may spend 3-4 weeks each in SICU/Trauma/Burn and ACS/CHF/OHS, 150 practice hours at Nationwide Children's Hospital ED, and two to three weeks at Central Ohio Poison Center.
+Our residents spend at least seven months in the OSUWMC Main ED and one month in the ED at Nationwide Childrens Hospital.
+Electives are typically 3 weeks and include surgical ICU (Trauma/Burn), MICU, cardiology, Central Ohio Poison Center.
 Other opportunities include focused learning in Oncologic Emergencies and Observation Medicine.
 Longitudinal experiences are offered in the areas of Quality and Medication Safety.
 Opportunities exist for experience in our partner community ED.
 The program is flexible and will be designed to meet the needs and goals of the individual.

 Research Experience: The PGY2 resident will interact with clinicians who have extensive research experience.
 This will guide the resident as he/she generates ideas and carries out projects to their completion.
 The resident's major project will be presented at the Great Lakes Residency Conference in April.
 A minor project will also be completed and may be presented at the Department of Emergency Medicine’s Research Day.